 Yes, we can always use assistance in getting the word out about the Museum, our goals, etc. It is important that we grow our membership, especially now that we are building a new home.
 When the new museum is completed, we will be looking for volunteers to help move the numerous items we have into it and help staff it.
 We are always looking for volunteers with special talents, i.e. fund raising, publication designs, cataloging, etc. Contact us if you feel you have something to offer.
 The pay is lousy, but the satisfaction is great!Back to Top

-It will be located in the American Heritage Village, just off busy Interstate 69, in full view of the Interstate!
+We are located in the American Heritage Village, just off busy Interstate 69, in full view of the Interstate!
 A great location.
-The American Heritage Village is the home of the Kruse Automotive and Carriage museum and the World War II Victory museum.
-Our museum will be right next to these two fine museums.
-We will also be just across the road from RM Auction Park.
+The American Heritage Village is the home of the Kruse Automotive and Carriage museum and the National Military History Center.
+We are right next to these two fine museums.
+We are also just across the road from Auctions America.
 All the other major attractions mentioned in the answer above are within an easy drive.
-We also own 2.5 acres of land to allow for future expansion.
+We also own over 11 acres of land to allow for future expansion and large events.
 The term "Ideal Location" certainly applies here!Back to Top

 We get asked this question a Lot.
 NO!
 The FORD FOUNDATION is an entirely separate organization and not connected in any way with the Early Ford V-8 Foundation.
 Just an unfortunate similarity in organization names.